If you've blocked our ad, please consider unblocking it.

 | The sign that says or will rapidly change.|

 you can't pull the rope.

-Known as "ハラハラ いかだくだり" in-game.
+Known as "ハラハラ いかだくだり" in-game and "137:HARAHARA IKADA KUDARI" on the debug menu.
 This would have been a 4-player game similar to Paddle Battle from the first game.
 The controls were changed to be less blister-inducing.

 Using GameShark code 800F71A9 0022 will change the next played Mini-Game to this one.